mincong-h/learning-polymer/README.md

      $ polymer serve

+## Testing

+> Enable remote automation in Safari.
+By default, Safari does not allow remote
+> automation, you must enable this option to make it work:
+>
+> 1. Preferences > Advanced > Show Developer menu in menu bar
+> 2. Develop > Allow Remote Automation

+Run Polymer tests on local browers:

+    $ polymer test

+# Deprecated

+The following content is deprecated.

 ## Polymer App Toolbox - Starter Kit

 My application is modified from Polymer App Toolbox - Starter Kit.